ma-ha/Azure-Alert-Webhook-to-Redmine/README.md

 Webhook for Microsoft Azure alerts to create issue (bug) in Redmine automatically.

 ## Installation
+It's easy and can be done in 3 min.

 On the the (Redmine) server (Azure VM):

 1. Create a `/var/www/html/alert` folder
-2. Copy the alert/index.php into the new folder
+2. Copy the (https://github.com/ma-ha/AzureAlert-Webhook-to-Redmine/blob/master/alert/index.php)[index.php) into the new folder
+   (alternatives: create the file, open it in an editor , e.g. vi and copy/paste the PHP code from GIThub or simply clone the project there)
 3. Configure the `$redmineURL`to your needs
 4. Configure Azure alert webhook to `http://<redmine-server-name or IP>/alert/`